 - Restart windows and check if this helps.

-Note: we recommend update driver software for Display adapter, network adapter and sound card.
+Note: we recommend update driver software for the Display adapter, network adapter and sound card.

 Reinstall the device driver

-- In the search box on the taskbar, enter device manager, then select Device Manager.
+- In the search box on the taskbar, enter the device manager, then select Device Manager.